mevans505/2024-VR-scene/episodes/introduction.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- What is multi-dimensional media?
+- What is multidimensional media?
 - What does the FAIR principles refer to?
-- What type of infrastructure are available for collaborative research and using linking multi-dimensional data over the web?
+- What type of infrastructure are available for collaborative research and using linking multidimensional data over the web?
-- What do I need to do if I want to create stories with my own multi-dimensional linked data?
+- What do I need to do if I want to create stories with my own multidimensional linked data?

 ::::::::::::::::::::::::::::::::::::::::::::::::